NanoComp/meep/doc/docs/Python_User_Interface.md

 field_func = lambda x: 20*np.log10(np.abs(x))
 import matplotlib.pyplot as plt sim.plot2D(fields=mp.Ez,
            field_parameters={'alpha':0.8, 'cmap':'RdBu', 'interpolation':'none', 'post_process':field_func},
            boundary_parameters={'hatch':'o', 'linewidth':1.5, 'facecolor':'y', 'edgecolor':'b', 'alpha':0.3})
 plt.show()
 plt.savefig('sim_domain.png')
 ```
+If you just want to quickly visualize the simulation domain without the fields (i.e., when
+setting up your simulation), there is no need to invoke the `run` function prior to calling
+`plot2D`.
+Just define the `Simulation` object followed by any DFT monitors and then
+invoke `plot2D`.

-Note: When running a [parallel simulation](Parallel_Meep.md), the `plot2D` function expects to be called
+Note: When running a [parallel simulation](Parallel_Meep.md), the `plot2D` function expects
-on all processes, but only generates a plot on the master process.
+to be called on all processes, but only generates a plot on the master process.

 **Parameters:**